Improve Community Assessment Data Collection and Analysis to Maximize Usefulness

 Find out more about the six areas that must be addressed in a program’s community assessment.
 See examples of data collection that can be used to improve the ability of your program to meet children and families’ needs.

-Thank you for joining Foundations for Families at our session during the ATCE pandemic edition!
+Thank you for joining Foundations for Families during the 2022 Training Conference and Expo!

 Our blog brings expertise, academic credentials, up-to-date research and regulatory knowledge straight to your inbox.

 Read our posts related to Community Assessment and discover other strategies to improve your data collection process.
 Two posts on community assessment are featured below.

 Read our Talking Points series on Community Assessment:

 [FFF] helped us develop a much more comprehensive, accurate, and meaningful community assessment then we’ve ever had in the past.
 The data was able to help inform our grant writing process to more accurately reflect the needs of our community and gave us a compelling argument for receiving more slots.

 They were extremely organized and were able to outline a detailed timeline from the beginning and were able to keep us on track.
 They did a great job gathering community data on their own when we were not sure where to find it.

 They did a great job facilitating the group calls to gather information from us and to make sure they truly understand our current program.
 They were a pleasure to work with!